-I’m an Assistant Professor in the School of Aquatic and Fishery Sciences at the University of Washington.
+I’m an Associate Professor in the School of Aquatic and Fishery Sciences at the University of Washington.
 My research program explores the ecology of infectious disease in a changing world.
 I address several questions with practical applications to conservation and marine production, as well as essential value for ecological theory.
 First, does loss of biodiversity generally increase or decrease disease transmission?
 In other words, do human impacts on biodiversity increase the prevalence of pathogens by eroding natural “checks and balances” on transmission?
 Or do human impacts decrease prevalence because they remove the free-living biodiversity on which pathogens depend?
 Second, if – as recent data suggest – biodiversity loss has variable effects on transmission across pathogen species, what factors predict disease outcomes?
 Might transmission strategy of the pathogen, its dispersal capability, or the spatial scale of observation influence whether transmission increases, decreases, or remains unchanged in response to an environmental impact?
 Answers to these questions are urgently needed as global change accumulates and as the threat of marine disease grows.

 As a former professional editor (at Frontiers in Ecology and the Environment), I value crisp, precise, and engaging science communication.
 You can learn more about my approach to writing and speaking here, where you can also check out some of my recent seminars.